bentbot/Talking-AI/README.md

 Command Line PHP Script that that talks back to you!
 Powered by: ChatGPT + Google Speech Synthesis.

 ## Simple AI Talking Command Line
- 1. Open the ai file found in this repository. `nano ./ai` Customize your AI's characteristics.
+ 1. Open the ai file found in this repository. `nano ./ai` To customize your AI's characteristics, see **Chatting**.
  2. Modify the `FULL_PAITH_TO_THIS_DIR_FILE` with the full system path to the PHP file.
  3. Make sure all required dependencies are in your bin folder, an then install `ai` into it. *MacOS shown below.*
  ```